sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 Note that for privacy considerations, only direct requests to the server metadata document SHOULD be used.
 The WebFinger method to locate the relevant OpenID Provider and its metadata, as described in [[OpenID.Discovery]] section 2, MUST NOT be supported.

-The discovery document MUST contain at minimum the following fields:
+This profile imposes the following requirements upon the Discovery document:

 `issuer`
 > REQUIRED.
-The fully qualified Issuer URL of the OpenID Provider.
+The fully qualified Issuer URL of the OpenID Provider as defined by [[RFC8414]].

 `authorization_endpoint`
 > REQUIRED.
 The fully qualified URL of the OpenID Provider's Authorization Endpoint as defined by [[RFC6749]].

 `token_endpoint`
 > REQUIRED.
 The fully qualified URL of the OpenID Provider's Token Endpoint as defined by [[RFC6749]].

+`registration_endpoint`
+> REQUIRED.
+The fully qualified URL of the OpenID Provider's Dynamic Registration endpoint [[RFC7591]].

 `introspection_endpoint`
 > OPTIONAL.
 The fully qualified URL of the OpenID Provider's Introspection Endpoint as defined by "OAuth 2.0 Token Introspection" [[RFC7662]].